BGIRED/RED-ML/README.md

 Description:

-    This program is used to identify RNA editing sites based on machine learning.
-All of the programs were located in directory of bin when the software package was decompressed.
-The software package could only run on linux platform currently and the main program is red_ML.pl.
+    RED-ML is a software tool to do genome-wide RNA editing dectection (RED) based on RNA-seq data.
+All source codes and executables are located in the "bin" directory.
+The tool can be run on a Linux platform and the main program is red_ML.pl.

 Parameters: